 |Optimize your daily campaign budgets||Identifying any campaigns assisting with offline conversions that are losing impression share.
 Increase their daily budget limits to avoid missing out on more traffic opportunity.

-Optimizing your ad copy to drive engagement with your business locations.
+For local-specific campaigns (e.g. ones that focus on “near me” or geo-specific keywords) or ones that see more offline than website conversions, optimize your ads to drive engagement with your business locations.
 Highlight special offers and local information that can draw users to visit your store.

 |Optimize your landing pages||